Operation Barras: Magbeni

-The third Chinook carried half of the enhanced A Company group from 1 PARA to Magbeni.
-The helicopter hovered low above the landing zone that had been identified by the second SAS observation team and the paras jumped from the rear ramp.
-The observation team had warned that the ground was wet but had been unable to determine the depth of the water, so the paras were surprised to find themselves jumping into a chest-deep swamp.
+The third Chinook carried half of the enhanced A Company group from 1 PARA, and an SAS team to Magbeni.
+The helicopter hovered low above the landing zone that had been identified by the second SAS observation team and the troopers jumped from the rear ramp.
+The observation team had warned that the ground was wet but had been unable to determine the depth of the water, so the troopers were surprised to find themselves jumping into a chest-deep swamp.
 The majority of the first group immediately waded through the swamp to get to the nearby tree line and from there to the village, but a small party tasked with securing the landing zone had to wait in the swamp for the Chinook to pick up the remaining members of the company group and return to insert them at the landing zone.

-The returning Chinook, carrying the remainder of the A Company group including second-in-command (2IC) Captain Danny Matthews, came under fire from a heavy machine gun in Magbeni, which was promptly strafed by one of the 657 Squadron Lynx helicopters until it ceased firing.
+The returning Chinook, carrying the remainder of the A Company group including second-in-command (2IC) Captain Danny Matthews, came under fire from a heavy machine gun in Magbeni.
+It then returned fire from its door-mounted M134 Miniguns before being promptly joined by one of the 657 Squadron Lynx helicopters which strafed the HMG until it ceased firing.
 The soldiers in Matthews' helicopter exited and joined the first half of the company group on the ground.
 As the company group moved forward, an explosion—possibly a mortar fired by the British fire support group—injured seven men, including company commander Major Matthew Lowe, one of the platoon commanders, a signaller, and two of Lowe's headquarters staff.